BRIDLE YOUR TONGUE (Part 2)

-Though the tongue is a little member of the body, yet it wields great power and influence over the whole body.
+Though the tongue is a little member of the body, it wields tremendous power and influence over the whole body.

-It is therefore vitally necessary for you as a believer to constantly bring your tongue under check or control.
+Therefore, it is vitally necessary for you as a believer to constantly bring your tongue under check or control.

 The Lord Jesus sternly warns us about the danger of not bridling our tongues.

 36 “But I say to you that for every idle word men may speak, they will give account of it in the day of judgment.

 37 “For by your words you will be justified, and by your words you will be condemned.”